jhotta/dd-omegat/target/dd-docs/content/monitoring.md

    You can optionally **notify on no data** after a configurable timeframe.
 You  must choose at least 2 minutes for your timeframe.

-4. Configure your **notification options**.
-Refer to the  [Notifications](#notifications) section of this guide for a detailed  walkthrough of the common notification options.
+4. Configure your **notification options**。Refer to the  [Notifications](#notifications) section of this guide for a detailed  walkthrough of the common notification options.

 ## Monitor Notifications
 {: #notifications}